SparkPost/support-docs/support/tech-resources/custom-bounce-domain.md

 Start from [Domains create](https://app.sparkpost.com/domains/create) ([EU](https://app.eu.sparkpost.com/domains/create)) page and select the Bounce Domain option as you add your domain.

-Then add the CNAME recors outlined in the Bounce section to your domain's DNS settings and verify the domain.
+Then add the CNAME records outlined in the Bounce section to your domain's DNS settings and verify the domain.

   ![](media/custom-bounce-domain/verified-for-bounce.png)